kylemsguy/kylemsguy.github.io/_posts/2015-08-03-about-piracy.md

 The entire Android OS is open-source, so anyone who wants to can modify the OS.
 It also allows the user to sideload apks, which means that alternative app stores can exist.
 Now, I know that some phones out there are locked down almost as badly as iPhones, but they generally retain the ability to sideload apks.
-However, recently there was a new [Anti-Piracy project](https://github.com/AlmightyMegadeth00/AntiPiracySupport) that some developers have started to incorporate into ROMs, such as Exodus or BrokenOS.
+However, recently there was a new [Anti-Piracy project](https://github.com/AlmightyMegadeth00/AntiPiracySupport), started by one of the developers of the Exodus ROM, that some developers have started to incorporate into ROMs, such as Exodus or BrokenOS.
 What it does is look through your app's package identifier and compare it against a blacklist.
 If the app is found to be on the blacklist, it automatically uninstalls the app from the device.
 The developers behind the project claim that it's to help prevent piracy and malware.